 to determine what to do with your dog, and it can be used by you and your

 health care provider to make a determination about your possible exposure.

 exposed to rabies?

+All species of livestock are susceptible to rabies.
 As with domestic pets,

-be slaughtered immediately.
+euthanized.
 The animal can be used for human consumption if

 it is slaughtered within 7 days of exposure, provided liberal amounts of the

 tissue around the exposed area (bite) are discarded.
 Consult with your

 mice, rats, gophers, chipmunks, squirrels, rabbits and hares, rarely have